 Statement by the Managing Director of CDE group of companies

-We are proud of the conditions of employment for all our employees throughout CDEnviro and each of the companies forming part of the wider CDE group of companies (“CDE”).
+We are proud of the conditions of employment for all our employees throughout CDE Global Limited and each of the companies forming part of the wider CDE group of companies (“CDE”).
 Given the nature of our business, our board and management teams each consider that there is minimal risk approximating to no risk that, either within CDE or the very specialised supply chains which support our business activities, that are in any way involved in or even tangentially supportive of, or complicit in slavery and human trafficking.
 The employment and procurement practices operated by CDE ensure that each of our companies are rightly viewed as excellent and supportive employers.
-Our purchasing department operate to a high level of ethical conduct, and only work with businesses for our goods or services within a very regulated supply chain.
+Our purchasing department operate to a high level of ethical conduct, and only work with businesses for our goods or services within a very regulated supply chain and regularly assess the risk posed by all supply chain partners or potential supply chain partners in relation to this issue.

-CDEnviro’s Head Office is in Cookstown, Northern Ireland with the other sectors forming part of the CDE group.
-It is the world’s largest site dedicated to the wet processing of materials in the sand & aggregates. mining, C&D waste recycling, industrial sands and environmental sectors.
+CDE’s Head Office is in Cookstown, Northern Ireland and is the world’s largest site dedicated to the wet processing of materials in the sand & aggregates. mining, C&D waste recycling, industrial sands and environmental sectors.
 Since our birth in 1992 we have grown to be the largest wet processing equipment company in the world, and as a result our focus is on constantly developing and improving materials for processing technologies.

 Our supply chain

-CDEnviro’s supply chains are very specialised.
-CDEnviro offers complex waste processing solutions.
+CDE’s supply chains are very specialised.
+CDE offers wet processing solutions.
 We manufacture machinery for the above sectors and manage a locally sourced, controlled and well established supply chain in relation to such activities.
 Our current policy is to secure at least 90% of our materials by value from ‘local’ sources, i.e. within driving distance from Head Office.
 This is to ensure we have an effective auditing process for new and existing suppliers.

 Anti-slavery Policy statement:

-This Anti-Slavery Policy Statement is the principal articulation of CDEnviro’s policy on slavery and human trafficking.
-It is intended to inform and influence all the operational procedures within CDEnviro.
+This Anti-Slavery Policy Statement is the principal articulation of CDE’s policy on slavery and human trafficking.
+It is intended to inform and influence all the operational procedures within CDE.

 Our stated Anti-Slavery Policy Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure (amongst our other priorities) that slavery and human trafficking is not taking place anywhere in our business or related supply chains.